 - While pasta is cooking, whisk together soy sauce, sesame oil, ginger, maple syrup, red pepper flakes, lime juice, and garlic in a small bowl.
 Set aside.

-- Mix together veggies, along with edamame and cilantro, in a large bowl.
+- Mix together veggies, edamame, and cilantro in a large bowl.

-- Add the pasta and soy sauce dressing to the veggies; mix well.
+- Add the pasta and soy dressing to the veggies; mix well.

 - Serve pasta immediately, sprinkled with sesame seeds.

 What is your go to summer BBQ recipe?